Examples of reasonable accommodations include:

 Essential Proof for Your Disability Discrimination Case

 To successfully pursue a disability discrimination case, providing sufficient evidence to support your claims is essential.
-The following types of proof are crucial in building a strong case:

 - Documentation of your disability: Medical records, diagnosis, treatment plans, and any other relevant documentation that verifies your disability.